canjs/can-observe/docs/can-observe.md

 can-observe uses the Proxy feature of JavaScript to observe arbitrary properties.
 Proxies are available in [all modern browsers](http://caniuse.com/#feat=proxy).

-A [polyfill is available](https://github.com/GoogleChrome/proxy-polyfill) that brings Proxies back to IE9, with the caveat that only existing objects can be observed.
+A [polyfill is available](https://github.com/GoogleChrome/proxy-polyfill) that brings Proxies back to IE9, with the caveat that only existing properties on the target object can be observed.
 This means this code:

 ```js
 var person = observe({first: '', last: ''});